hammerheim-game/hammerheim-rules/5-warbands.md

 men is
 Profile M WS BS S T W I A Ld
 4 4 3 4 4 1 4 2 8
-Weapons/Armour: A Pit King may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
+Weapons/Armor: A Pit King may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
 Skills: The Pit King may choose from Combat, Academic, Strength, & Speed when he gains a new skill.
 In addition, the